-The Group has complied with the financial covenants of their borrowing facilities during the 2021 and 2020 reporting periods (see note 15).
-The fair value of borrowings approximates carrying value.
-Details of the exposure to risk arising from current and non-current borrowings are set out in note 14.
+The Group has complied with the financial covenants of their borrowing facilities during the 2022 and 2021 reporting periods (see note 14).
+The fair value of interest-bearing loans and borrowings approximates carrying value.
+Details of the exposure to risk arising from current and non-current borrowings are set out in note 13.